Understanding the Statute of Limitations and Your Personal Injury Case

 Bicycle Accident Cases

-The statutory deadlines for filing personal injury claims after bike crashes occur two years after the date of the accident.
+The statutory deadlines for filing injury claims after bike crashes occur two years after the date of the accident.
 Injured cyclists who fail to take legal action before this deadline passes almost always lose the right to fight for compensation.

 Medical Malpractice Cases